 Part Number Flip Books and Posters

 Tracking your assets starts with getting those assets into the asset tracking system.
-It’s data entry.
-Anything you can do to speed things up here pays huge dividends.
+It's data entry.
+Anything you can do to speed things up here in mobile workflow pays huge dividends.

 Typical applications require users to pick choices from lists.
 A part number catalog, for example, might contain thousands of items.
 Picking from lists on a small mobile device screen is usually slow, no matter what user interface tricks are used.